 Zero Tailpipe Emissions:

-Secondly, EVs have zero tailpipe emissions (also known as direct emissions).
+Secondly, EVs have lower life-cycle emissions as compared to gas cars, even when fueled by coal-powered energy (Patel, 2022).
+One major contributor to this fact is that they have zero tailpipe emissions (also known as direct emissions).
 This is also true for plug-in hybrid EVs (PHEVs) when running off the battery.
 It should be emphasized that PHEVs have shorter electric ranges compared to all-battery electric vehicles (BEVs) and thus need to be charged more frequently to keep emissions low.
 If you forget to recharge your PHEV after running down the battery range, then you will be emitting fossil-fuel based tailpipe emissions.
 However, when running on the battery, EVs do not emit noxious gas created from the burning of fossil fuels in your engine.
 This lack of air-based pollution allows for cleaner air, less smog, fewer pollutants introduced in our waterways, and healthier and happier people!
 (Crider, 2020; Wilson 2020).
 Just imagine walking down a busy street and not coughing on the fumes of the heavy-duty pick-up idling next you.
 The future is bright!

 Cleaner Electricity Grids = Fewer Indirect Emissions